The manufacture of ochre

 Calcination of yellow ochres or insufficiently red naturally, was made in time by wood-burning oven.
-Now, it is done in rotary furnaces, heated with gas.
-These furnaces have a length of 15 meters and a diameter of 1 meter.
-They are bricked to keep the heat.
+Now, it is done in rotary furnace, heated with gas.
+This fugnace have a length of 12 meters and a diameter of 0,80 meter.
+It is bricked to keep the heat.

 The ochre is sent to the head of the oven and received, on the burner side.
 It takes 15 minutes to cross it.
 It is, at this moment, baked to perfection.
 After a few days of cooling, it is ready to be grinded and bagged.